saqibsid/Opsify/README.md

 * `evaluation` – Evaluates the model and logs performance metrics to the artifact store via MLflow autologging.

 ## Deployment
-The API container was deployed to Google Cloud Run, providing a fully managed and scalable serverless deployment.
-Using Docker, the FastAPI application was containerized, ensuring portability and efficient execution.
+The API container was deployed to Google Cloud Run.Then by leveraging Docker, the FastAPI application was containerized.
 Google Cloud Run automatically scales based on demand, ensuring high availability while reducing infrastructure management overhead, making the prediction service reliable and cost-effective.
 You can access the API prediction [here](https://mlops-project-api-v2-36719627723.us-central1.run.app/docs)

 ## Future Work